rranelli/rranelli.github.io/_drafts/writing-a-process-pool-in-bash.md

 ls -1 $CODE_DIR | xargs -n1 -I{} git -C $CODE_DIR/{} pull --rebase
 ```

-But that would happen in a sequential fashion and would take ages.
-The
+But that would happen sequentially and would take ages.
+The approach with a
-approach with a "process pool" is better performance-wise.
-But if you don't
+“process pool” is better performance-wise.
+But if you don't have that many
-have that many repositories or don't mind the time, by all means use it.
+repositories or don't mind the time, by all means use it.